Jefferson S. Burton

 Jefferson "Jeff" S. Burton is an American politician and retired Army Major General.
-He is a member of the Utah House of Representatives serving the 66th district.
+He is a member of the Utah House of Representatives representing the 64th district.
 Elected in 2020, he replaced Mike McKell who moved to a position in the Senate.

 During the 2022 General Session, Burton served on the Executive Offices and Criminal Justice Appropriations Subcommittee, House Law Enforcement and Criminal Justice Committee, and the House Political Subdivisions Committee.